 Memorable (part 1)

 A possible corollary of this study is that it illustrates why it’s a bad idea for a business to have an employee shoot the company’s corporate photography.
 The employee will be distracted by their boss, co-workers and even by the routine of their “day job” and the photography will suffer.

 A professional photographer understands the differences between the camera’s eye and the mind’s eye.
-Plus, the professional is a third party to the corporate event and can pay full attention to the photography and produce memorable pictures.
+Plus, a professional is a third party to the corporate event and can pay full attention to the photography and produce memorable pictures.

+Memorable (part 1)